Gopiraju-S/docker-fastapi-test/README.md

 ### 5. Create the DOckerfile.yml

 Here, Dockerfile already created in my Github repocitory:
-And we can create the Dockerfile in aplication level folder.
+And we can create the new Dockerfile in a aplication level folder.

     sudo nano Dockerfile

 Enter the docker text.

+    # Use Ubuntu as the base image
+    FROM ubuntu:20.04

+    # Set environment variables to prevent interactive prompts during apt-get installation
+    ENV DEBIAN_FRONTEND=noninteractive

+    # Update the package list and install dependencies (Python, pip, etc.)
+    RUN apt-get update && \
+    apt-get install -y python3 python3-pip python3-dev build-essential && \
+    apt-get clean

+    # Set the working directory inside the container
+    WORKDIR /app

+    # Copy the requirements.txt to the working directory
+    COPY requirements.txt .

+    # Install the Python dependencies from requirements.txt
+    RUN pip3 install --no-cache-dir -r requirements.txt

+    # Copy the FastAPI application code to the container
+    COPY . .

+    # Expose the port that FastAPI will run on
+    EXPOSE 8000

+    # Set the default command to run the FastAPI app with Uvicorn
+    CMD ["uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "8000"]

-### 5. Create Docker FastApi Image:
+### 5. Create Docker FastApi Aplication Image:

 Check for existed list of images: